 If this is part of a formal action research project, you’ll then need to write a reflective report summarising your findings and evidence.
 You can then share this with the wider world to improve practice around the world!

 Visual templates are a key graphic facilitation technique.
 My own action research has found that they are very effective in the ELT context.
-If you’d like to know more, why not join my online course (next one starts in January)?
+If you’d like to know more, why not join my online course?
 You can find information here or join my mailing list to hear about the next dates.
 You could also follow me on Linkedin or Twitter: @E_Bryson